pdumais/evpn/README.md

 When we create a new hypervisor, we have a script that creates the bridge and the vxlan interface, spins up the host-agent and gobgp.
 The script will then invoke the gobgp client tool to advertise the new vtep that was created.
 For example, if we add a fourth server:
 ```
-gobgp global rib -a evpn add prefix 10.0.0.104/32 etag 1 rd 65004:100
+gobgp global rib -a evpn add multicast 10.0.0.104 etag 0 rd 10.0.0.104:0 encap vxlan pmsi ingress-repl 0 10.0.0.104
 ```
-This prefix will get added in the local RIB and advertised to the controller and then back down to all other hypervisors.
+This vtep address will get added in the local RIB and advertised to the controller and then back down to all other hypervisors.

 ## Lab environment
 To make this test easier to run, I am creating a virtual environment using network namespaces in linux instead of using hypervisors and VMs.
 That simulation is a good proof of concept to show how it can work with virtual machines, but also shows that it can be used for container environments.